Admin Guide Help

 { "MongoDB": { "Host": "localhost", "Port": "27017", "User": "cafevariome", "Password": "cafevariome", "Database": "cafevariome", "MaxJobs": 40 } }

-If authentication is not enabled, the username and password can be left empty, or use anything.
+If authentication is not enabled, the username and password can be left empty or set to any value.

 Redis